peermetrics/peermetrics/README.md

 #### What does the `POST_CONFERENCE_CLEANUP` flag do?

-As volume of data stored in the DB, the `GenericEvent` model takes a big percentage of that.
+The `GenericEvent` model takes a big percentage of the data stored in the DB.
 Drilling down, a big percentage of that is made of `stats` events.
-At the end of the conference, we go through all of those events and create a summary for it so they are not really needed afterwards.
-This flag will delete all of the `stats` events for that conference.
+At the end of the conference, we go through all of those events and create a summary, so the events are not really needed afterwards.

+This flag will delete all the `stats` events for the just ended conference.